USC Pacific Asia Museum

 Journeys: The Silk Road was made possible in part by grants from the Ahmanson Foundation, Kresge Foundation, Ralph M. Parsons Foundation and the Docent Council of USC Pacific Asia Museum.

 Join storyteller extraordinaire Sunny Stevenson in the Silk Road exhibition room for Silk Road Storytime.
 Each Free Second Sunday of the month, she reads stories from across the world, delighting children and parents alike.
 Storytime begins at 10:30 and 11:30 am and is followed by a hands-on activity.
 Free and open to the public.

 Download “My Masterpieces” Silk Road Curriculum

 In partnership with Pasadena Unified School District, USC Pacific Asia Museum is pleased to be participating in My Masterpieces, an award-winning innovative partnership between Pasadena’s schools and cultural institutions.
 My Masterpieces brings Silk Road-themed art, social studies, and creative writing lessons to local 6th graders, as they design historic characters, work as a team in a virtual caravan, and encounter objects from the museum’s collection in their travels.
-The students also enjoy a visit to the museum, where they explore the collections with a docent, and engage in a hands-on art activity.
+The students also enjoy a free visit to the museum, where they explore the collections with a docent, and engage in a hands-on art activity.